 If a license is present, the interface displays.
 Otherwise, you need to license Katana.
-See Licensing Katana for more on this.
+See Licensing on Windows or Licensing on Linux for more on this.

 You can also specify a Katana scene to load.
 To start in Interactive mode, and open a specified Katana scene: